WizardBit/ceph-by-ansible/README.md

 openstack image set --property hw_disk_bus='scsi' --property hw_scsi_model='virtio-scsi' <image-name-here>
 ```

-In order to be able to use the OpenStack provider, create the required granular application credential using the following command:
+In order to be able to use the OpenStack provider, you need an existing `openrc` or `clouds.yaml` file.
+Alternatively create a granular application credential using the following command:

 ```
 openstack application credential create tf-app-cred \